Basic-Geometry/core-geometric-system-mcp/sphere-volume.md

 The volume of a sphere equals the cubic value of the square root of its cross-sectional area, just like a cube.

 V(sphere) = (4r/√5)³

+A straight-sided object (like a cube) must cut through the sphere’s surface to match its volume.
+The equilibrium point is where the faces of the cube Faces sink by approx 0.105r and vertices protrude by approx 0.549r.

 The " V = 4 / 3 × pi × radius³ " formula is widely used for the volume of a sphere.